beyond-all-reason/RecoilEngine/contributing.md

 ### Before you start
 * To report a bug or make a suggestion/request, [create a github ticket](https://github.com/beyond-all-reason/RecoilEngine/issues/new/choose).
-* If you want to contribute code not covered by an existing ticket, make one or at least talk to responsible devs listed below to make sure your work won't get rejected.
+* If you want to contribute something **not covered by an existing ticket, make one or at least talk to responsible devs listed below** to make sure your work won't get rejected.
 * Be aware that we're volunteers working in our free time, every interaction may take a while.
 * Consider getting familiar with [the build process](https://beyond-all-reason.github.io/RecoilEngine/development) and [guides](https://beyond-all-reason.github.io/RecoilEngine/guides)/[articles](https://beyond-all-reason.github.io/RecoilEngine/articles) relating to your contribution area.
 * If an existing ticket provides a bill of materials it is strongly recommended to follow it.